 Samantha won the Painting Prize and Popular Choice Award in the 2015 Great Southern Art Award for her work, White Jug and Lemon.
 In 2014 she won the Popular Choice Award, together with Highly Commended in the Career Development section.
 She was named as a Finalist in the 2016 Albany Art Prize.

-Samantha is currently working towards her next solo exhibition in late November 2017 at Linton and Kay Mandoon Estate Gallery.
+Samantha is currently working towards her next solo exhibition opening 25 November 2017 at Linton and Kay Mandoon Estate Gallery.

 Samantha Dennison is represented by Linton & Kay Galleries, and Yallingup Galleries.